T356 - Spring 2015 Week 10

 Readings: Zettl chapters 17.2, 18 & 19

-and video clips before your scheduled time.
-Next week there simply isn't time in your 25-minute time slot to make
+and video clips must be loaded before your scheduled time.
+Next week there simply won't betime in your 25-minute time slot to make

 or download graphics, or type material into the teleprompter.
 Please do this